 React.js was initially designed to work on web browsers.
 Unsurprisingly, the library has a ReactDOM library designed specifically to work alongside the browser’s DOM.
 However, with time, this library has transformed into a cross-platform framework we all know as React Native.

 React is perfect for building web apps and resolving issues related to low performance caused by DOM manipulation, as well as slow user interactions.
 It uses a Virtual DOM to save changes.
 At the same time, the library leverages an algorithm that analyzes the application’s state and figures out the difference between two UI states.

-Because of its dynamic nature, React.js is the automatic choice for developers who want to build highly robust native and hybrid applications.
+Because of its dynamic nature, hiring React.js developers become the first choice for those who want to build highly robust native and hybrid applications

 Node.js: When Do We Use It?

 Additionally, the library is ideal for building modern solutions that rely on WebSockets, event queues, and microservices.
 Due to Node.js’stremendous flexibility, 43% of developers have admitted using it for enterprise development, as well.

 Node.js and React.js Comparison: What Makes Them a Good Couple

 Firstly, Node leverages a Node Package Manager or NPM to work in conjunction with the NPM registry, allowing it to install any package you want using the NPM CLI.
 At the same time, Node.js’s ability to bundle a React app into a single file, making compiling through webpack and various other Node modules extremely easy.